0xEthamin/pico-hsm-rs/docs/config-zone-layout.md

 serial[8]     = config_bytes[12]     (SN8 field, always 0xEE on ATECC608)
 ```

 This serial number is unique per physical chip.
-The mini-HSM firmware uses
+The mini-HSM firmware
-it as an input to the derivation of the slot 8 I/O Protection master key
-(combined with a static pepper baked into the firmware binary), which makes
-the master key both deterministic for a given chip+firmware combination
-and unrecoverable without physical access to both.
-The serial is also used
+uses it as a per-chip salt mixed into the `CheckMac` MAC computation
+(via the `other_data` field) so that a successful CheckMac response on
+one chip cannot be replayed against another chip carrying the same slot
-to identify a token across reboots without storing any state in the chip's
+value.
+It is also used to identify a token across reboots without
-data zone.
+storing any state in the chip's data zone.

+The slot 8 I/O Protection master key is **not** derived from the
+serial.
+It is pure random output from the chip's RNG at provisioning
+time.
+See `## Slot 8: I/O Protection master key` below for details.

 The bring-up procedure on a fresh chip is therefore: